Timeglider Acquisition FAQs

 We likely will shut down Timeglider eventually, but not for at least 2 years, so it will be July 2021 at the earliest.
 This will ensure there's no disruption to anyone currently using Timeglider.

-Several months before we shut down Timeglider, we'll email everyone who has recently used it it to make sure they're aware that it will be shutting down.
-If you miss those emails and later need a copy of your data, you'll be able to email us and we'll send you a CSV of your timeline data.
+Several months before we shut down Timeglider, we will email everyone who has recently used it it to make sure they're aware that it will be shutting down.
+If you miss those emails and later need a copy of your data, you'll be able to email us and we'll send you a CSV file with your timeline data.

 How do Preceden and Timeglider differ?